Daffrmdn/ESP-32-with-Antares/README.md

 # ESP-32-with-Antares
-sending and recieve data ESP 32 to Antares
+send and retrieve data using the Antares platform